8 Array Formulas

 rows

-: the number of rows to return.columns
+: The number of rows to return.columns

 8.5.4 SORT

-Sorts the column values from a range/array.
+Sorts the values in a range or array.

 Syntax